xwp/wp-customize-widgets-plus/readme.txt

 === Customize Widgets Plus ===
-Contributors: xwp
+Contributors: westonruter, xwp, newscorpau
-Requires at least: 4.1
+Requires at least: 4.2
-Tested up to: 4.1
+Tested up to: trunk
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Template plugin for starting XWP WP plugins.
+Tags: customizer, customize, widgets

+Lab features and a testbed for improvements to Widgets and the Customizer.

 == Description ==

-Template plugin for starting XWP WP plugins.
+Lab features and a testbed for improvements to Widgets and the Customizer.